APE 2021 Leibniz Hall - this time virtual!

 Please note: all times indicated are based on Central European Time (CET)

-- Prof. Dr. Christoph Markschies, President, Berlin Brandenburg Academy of Sciences and Humanities, Berlin
+- Prof. Dr. Christoph Markschies, President of the Berlin Brandenburg Academy of Sciences and Humanities, Berlin

 - Lauren Kane, President, Society for Scholarly Publishing (SSP) and Chief Strategy Officer, Morressier, Washington, DC

 There is no mistaking 2020 for just another year.
 The extraordinary challenges posed by Covid-19 and ensuing public health and financial crises will cast a long shadow for many years to come.
 2020 also acted as watershed moment for scholarly communications, forcing long running debates surrounding equitable access, the rapid dissemination of research, and the politicization of science into the spotlight.
 Never has scholarly communications been more relevant; never has the work being done to support the global research community more important.
 The question now becomes, where do we go from here?
 Do we return to existing structures and norms, or does this become an opportunity for rethinking and reinvention?
 Kane will explore the resiliency of this community in the face of challenges new and old, and the potential for a more collaborative, interoperable, and inclusive future.